schemepunk/scheme-punk/README.md

-Scheme Punk originated from the need to reduce repetitive and error prone authoring tasks in JSON Schema [http://json-schema.org/] as well as the need to rewrite that schema in other JSON formats (open API)[https://www.openapis.org/] and to use that same schema to inform and interpret for even more JSON based utilities (postman collections)[https://www.getpostman.com/docs/collections].
+Scheme Punk originated from the need to reduce repetitive and error prone authoring tasks in JSON Schema [http://json-schema.org/] as well as the need to rewrite that schema in other JSON formats [https://www.openapis.org/](open API) and to use that same schema to inform and interpret for even more JSON based utilities [https://www.getpostman.com/docs/collections](postman collections).

 ## Example uses: